Jamie3213/slide-decks/modern-python/slide-deck.md

 ---

-We destructure objects if we're only interested in specific aspects of their structure:
+We can easily destructure objects using the `match` syntax:

 ```python
 match point: